gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Format of 'ecdh_info_entry' ## {#sec-future-cose-algs-ecdh-info-entry}

 The format of each 'ecdh_info_entry' (see {{ssec-token-post}} and {{ecdh-info}}) is generalized as follows.
-Given N the number of elements of the 'ecdh_parameters' array, i.e. the number of COSE capabilities of the ECDH algorithm, then:
+Given N the number of elements of the 'ecdh_parameters' array, i.e., the number of COSE capabilities of the ECDH algorithm, then:

 * 'ecdh_key_parameters' is replaced by N elements 'ecdh_capab_i', each of which is a CBOR array.

-* The i-th array following 'ecdh_parameters', i.e. 'ecdh_capab_i' (i = 0, ..., N-1), is the array of COSE capabilities for the algorithm capability specified in 'ecdh_parameters'\[i\].
+* The i-th array following 'ecdh_parameters', i.e., 'ecdh_capab_i' (i = 0, ..., N-1), is the array of COSE capabilities for the algorithm capability specified in 'ecdh_parameters'\[i\].

 ~~~~~~~~~~~ CDDL
    ecdh_info_entry =